pradeepshrestha/Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 4.Names the columns and removes specail characters like -,_,(), etc

-5. Creates average of each variable for each activity and each subject and stores in the variable tidy_data
+5.Creates average of each variable for each activity and each subject and stores in the variable tidy_data